contensis/contensis.github.io/api/delivery-api/accessing-entries/entry-search.md

 ## Sub-Queries

-A sub-query is a query within another query and is used to return results that will be used as a condition to further restrict the results.
+A sub-query is a query within another query that is used as a condition to further restrict the results.
 Effectively they are defined by an explicit nesting of [logical operators](/common/query-api/query-operators.md#logical-operators).

 {% method -%}

-This example demonstrates a simple search with default ordering and paging options:
+This example demonstrates a simple search with a sub-query:

 {% sample lang="cs" -%}
 Synchronous